Adhi-456/Art-Heaven/Art-Heaven-main/README.md

 # Art-Heaven
  Art-Heaven is a static and responsive website designed to sell pottery online.
 It leverages a combination of HTML, CSS, and JavaScript for the frontend development.
 Additionally, Font Awesome and Ion Icons libraries are integrated to enhance iconography throughout the site.
-BY SYED ISMAIL SHAH
  ![image](https://github.com/realismail04/Art-Heaven/assets/151588136/54c07dec-ee2d-4835-a365-29309c109be1)